 ICS was previously known as Institute of International Studies, an institution founded in 1982 and offering, in cooperation with different U.S universities and colleges and the Faculties of Philology and Geography & History at the University of Seville, a multi-faceted program for students wishing to study in Spain.

 A Brief History

-Until the late 19th Century the neighborhood known today as ¨El Porvenir¨, the neighborhood of the ICS, was open grassy land on which cattle roamed and where stood a lone Mudéjar-style country shrine dating back to the late 14th Century.
+Until the late 19th Century the neighborhood known today as ¨El Porvenir¨, the ICS neighborhood, was open grassy land on which cattle roamed and where stood a lone Mudéjar-style country shrine dating back to the late 14th Century.
 In the early part of the 20th Century the municipal government privatized a great deal of land in this southern part of the city in order to begin construction in anticipation of the Ibero-American Exposition of 1929.
 By 1914 a number of small hotels for the visiting elite as well as homes for the Exposition workers had been built.
-One of these homes is the present-day site of the ICS.
+One of these homes is the present-day site of ICS.

 By 1937 , the former country shrine was transformed into the parish of San Sebastián, as it is known still today, and the streets which during the Exposition were private and for names held hand-written posts of the names of the American country participants to the Exposition, were officially urbanized.

 Sidewalks were constructed, and trees and bushes were planted abundantly and strategically, giving the neighborhood an air of ¨City Garden¨ as people quickly began to refer to it.